kgisl/pythonFDP/notes/InsertSortTDD.md

 	  - Convert the pseudo code into Python code.
 	  - Print the list before and after your insertion has happened

-## 4 Place the last 4th element in a list in the appropriate location
+## 4 Place the 4th element in the list into the first part part of the list (0:3) at the appropriate location
+  - Build a list in this order [4, 5, 6